zemirco/lockit-login/README.md

  - all routes have `/rest` prepended
  - `GET /rest/login` is `next()`ed and you can catch `/login` on the client
  - `POST /rest/login` stays the same but sends JSON
+ - `POST /rest/login/two-factor` stays the same but sends JSON
  - `GET /rest/logout` sends JSON and you can catch `/logout` on the client

 ## Test